Ahmiii/StocksBE/docs/API_DOCUMENTATION.md

 | 401 | `{ "error": "The broker did not return an analytics URL." }` / `"The dashboard handoff did not return a session cookie."` | Hand-off to the analytics site failed. |
 | 404 | `{ "error": "account does not exist" }` | Not found / not yours. |

-> This call fetches symbols one after another with a 400 ms pause between them.
-With ~20 held + watched symbols it takes about 8 seconds; the HTTP request stays open until it finishes.
+> This call fetches symbols one after another with a random one-to-three-second pause between them.
+With ~24 held + watched symbols it takes about a minute; the HTTP request stays open until it finishes.
 The pacing is deliberate — a burst of requests against the analytics site looks like a scraper, a spaced sequence looks like someone browsing.

 ---